 10+ insights, including a comment by popular tech vlogger Jimmy a Geek, will make this question clear for you.

 Of course, you will not find here “cure for all eCommerce diseases”, because everything depends on your type of business and your requirements.
-But let’s make it clear and highlight points that really matter when you are choosing between Shopify and BigCommerce:
+But let’s make it clear and highlight points that really matter when you are choosing - Shopify vs BigCommerce:

 Answers for these questions will show that the remaining questions simply vanish, for example, are you going to launch site on your own or you are going to hire a team of developers?